 To produce the wine of Chateau Haut Corbin, vinification takes place in large, temperature controlled, wooden vats.
 Chateau Haut Corbin is aged in 40% new, French oak barrels for 12 to 14 months, depending on the character and quality of the vintage.
 Chateau Haut Corbin has an annual production of close to 3,500 cases of St. Emilion wine per vintage.

-Serving and Decanting Chateau Haut Corbin with Wine and Food Pairings
+Serving Chateau Haut Corbin with Wine and Food Pairings

 Château Haut-Corbin Wine Tasting Notes